 Arapahoe Basin is “The Legend” to many Coloradans, and A-Basin to the rest.
 Best known for the longest ski seasons in North America, averaging 233 days, Arapahoe is typically open from October to June.
-Arapahoe is typically the first ski resort to open for skiing – October 13, 2017!
+A-Basin is often the first ski resort to open for skiing in the fall– competing with nearby Loveland!
 A Basin offers 1,428 acres of skiing and a scenic above tree-line summit of 12,472’ with amazing 360 degree view of the Colorado Rockies.
 You can see nearby Colorado ski resorts of of Breckenridge and Keystone in the near distance.
 A Basin holds its own in this Summit County ski region, since its doubled in size in the past decade, and its now Epic, on the Epic Pass, though it is not owned by Vail Resorts, ABasin remains indie and cool.

 Arapahoe is an old-school ski area with one central base at elevation of 10,780′ on Loveland Pass.
-Arapahoe has steep snowy terrain from its summit but the front side offers a nice mix of groomed blues off the new detachable Black Mountain Express quad chairlift.
+Arapahoe has steep snowy terrain from its summit but the front side offers a nice mix of groomed blues off the modern detachable Black Mountain Express quad chairlift.
 From the top of this lift you can access the new upper mountain Lenawee 6-pack chair or the old school Norway Double to Pallavicini, or stop to enjoy a snack break at the beautiful Black Mountain Lodge.

 For families, A Basin’s improved Pika Place is perfect for beginners and kids with a magic carpet and mini terrain park just steps from the base area.
 Two higher terrain parks, Treeline TP and High Divide parks are popular with the next gen of free skiers and snowboarders.
 If your kids are just starting to go off piste, A Basin has lots of snowy natural runs and bowls that are easy to get to, and test their mettle in Land of the Giants, The East and West Gully, and The Wall.